-I have worked with artists who create in many different art media, including - but not limited to - professional artists (painters, sculptors, print makers, metal smiths, weavers, etc.), designers, film makers, actors, script writers, directors, poets, animators, rock musicians, set designers, fiction writers, choreographers, singer songwriters, photographers, minimalist composers, game and software designers, art students, and talented children and teens.
+I have worked with artists who create in many different art media, including - but not limited to - painters, sculptors, print makers, metal smiths, weavers, etc.), designers, film makers, actors, script writers, directors, poets, animators, rock musicians, set designers, fiction writers, choreographers, singer songwriters, photographers, minimalist composers, game and software designers, art students, and talented children and teens.
 Clients have also included folks who are highly creative and accomplished in the business realm.

 PHOTOGRAPHS (top to bottom)

 Denita Benyshek singing at Boxley's jazz club, North Bend, WA.

 Candice Hershman pianist, poet, psychotherapist at Burning Man